dinhhung2512/Archon/README.md

 - `totalPlotsSizeInGigabytes` *(1 GB = 10^9 bytes)*
   - These are all optional, the only reason there are 4 of them is for convenience, so you don't have to convert units.
 Just fill in whichever one you know. **NOTE:** *If you decide to fill in more than one of these, Archon will __add them together__ to calculate a total.*
   - These values are used for calculating dynamic deadlines.
 If you don't have any specified, dynamic deadlines will be disabled automatically.
-  - When HDProxy functionality is implemented, Archon will also use these values for reporting your capacity to HDPool. **WARNING:** *Overstating your capacity to HDPool (aka cheating) is likely to get your account banned and your funds forfeited.
-Be fair to other miners and be honest, it's in everyone's best interests!*
+  - Archon will also use these values for reporting your capacity to HDPool & HPool to be used for calculating your shares distribution. **WARNING:** *Overstating your capacity (aka cheating) is likely to get your account banned and your funds forfeited.
+Be fair to other miners and be honest, it's in everyone's best interests!
+This is a temporary solution until automatic plot capacity calculation can be implemented.*
 - `showHumanReadableDeadlines`
   - Optional.
 Default = false
   - Appends a human readable time to deadlines and other durations.
 Eg: 3345951 **(1m 8d 17:25:51)**